 Reports on vandalizing of mosque in Tripura fake: MHA

-New Delhi, Nov 13 (IANS) The Union Home Ministry on Saturday said news reports related to damage of a mosque in Tripura are fake.
+New Delhi: The Union Home Ministry on Saturday said news reports related to damage of a mosque in Tripura are fake.

 "News reports that have been circulating that a mosque in Kakraban area of Gomati district in Tripura has been damaged and vandalized.
 These news reports are fake and are a complete misrepresentation of facts," the MHA said.